-Do you have a credit card, mortgage, auto loan, student loan or other type of credit obligation?
-You’re not alone; most people carry some type of debt.
-However, what most people aren’t aware of is that not all debt is the same.
+Do you have a credit card, a mortgage, an auto loan, a student loan, or another type of credit obligation?
+You’re not alone; most people in the U.S. carry some type of debt.
+But what most people aren’t aware of is that not all debt is the same.
 Unfortunately, when it comes to credit, what you don’t know might be hurting you.

-Here’s our full look at credit.
+Here’s a deeper look at credit.
 What are the different types, and how does each type affect your credit score?

-There are two types of credit: Installment credit and revolving credit.
+There are two types of credit: Installment and revolving.
 Many people have both types of these loans.
-Both installment credit and revolving credit have an impact on your overall credit score.
-The type of impact depends on many factors, which we’ll discuss below.
+Both installment credit and revolving credit have an effect on your overall credit score.
+The type of effect depends on many factors, which we’ll discuss below.

 Installment credit is a fixed loan.
 A creditor will loan you a set amount of money, usually for a specific purpose.
 You’ll have to repay this money by a certain time, which you’ll know about before you agree to the loan.

-The three most common types of installment credit loans are:
+These are the three most common types of installment loans:

 Student loans are many people’s first experience with an installment loan.
 This type of loan can help a young person get a good start on building credit.
-Because the loan is a fixed amount, which you pay at the same time each month, this loan can be relatively easy to manage.
+Because the loan is a fixed amount, which is paid at the same time each month, this loan can be relatively easy to manage.

-An installment loan can be either secured or unsecured.
-Each type has certain advantages, but also certain risks.
+An installment loan can be secured or unsecured.
+Each type has certain advantages but also certain risks.

 An unsecured loan has the highest interest rate of the two.
 Used mainly for small, short-term amounts, an unsecured loan is typically only available for people with a high credit score.
 The downside is the high interest rate, but the upside is the borrower doesn’t have to risk any personal assets.
-You would normally use an installment loan to pay for a wedding, home improvement project or other one-time issue.
+You would normally use an installment loan to pay for a wedding, a home-improvement project, or another one-time event.

-A secure loan has a lower interest rate, and is used for larger purchases such as a car or a house.
-Unlike an unsecured loan, if you default on a secured loan your personal assets are at risk.
-This could be repossession of a vehicle, or even foreclosure on a house.
-The downside of a secure loan is this risk of loss.
-The benefit is this type of loan has a low interest rate, and is relatively easy to obtain.
+A secured loan has a lower interest rate and is used for larger purchases, such as a car or a house.
+Unlike an unsecured loan, if you default on a secured loan, your personal assets are at risk.
+This could be repossession of a vehicle or even foreclosure on a house.
+That potential loss is the downside of a secured loan.
+The benefit is that this type of loan has a low interest rate and is relatively easy to obtain.

-The good news is installment debt doesn’t have a huge, negative impact on your credit score.
-At least in the beginning.
-If you’re late on a car payment once, for instance, it’s not going to have a major impact on your score.
+The good news is that installment debt doesn’t have a huge negative impact on your credit score, at least in the beginning.
+If you’re late on a car payment once, for instance, it’s not going to have a major effect on your score.

 Serious problems can occur if you neglect an installment loan for too long.
 Foreclosing on your house is one of the worst things you can do to your credit.
-Your credit score can be lowered by at least 100 points – and often even more.
+According to research by Zillow, this can lower your credit score by 200-300 points — sometimes more.
 The higher your score is to begin with, the greater a foreclosure can drop it.

-So, while the short term credit problems you can experience with installment loans are relatively minor, the long-term problems can be very severe.
+So, while the short-term credit problems you can experience with installment loans are relatively minor, the long-term problems can be deleterious.

 Any balance left will be carried over to the next month.
-If no payment is made, you’ll see a raise in your interest rate, and your debt can quickly snowball.
+If no payment is made, you’ll see an increase in your interest rate, and your debt can quickly snowball.

-When it comes to credit, try your best to not get in over your head.
+When it comes to credit, try to avoid getting in over your head.
 Before you take out any type of credit line, make sure you understand what type of debt you’ll be dealing with.
 Knowing how each type of credit works will help you avoid any problems down the road.
-So don’t be afraid of credit.
-With a little bit of understanding, credit can be a valuable tool to help create a brighter future.
+So don’t be afraid of credit; with a little bit of understanding, credit can be a valuable tool to help create a brighter future.